openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

 - As an cluster administrator - I want to automate the upgrades of OpenEBS on thousands of Edge Clusters that are running in my organization.
+- As an OpenEBS user - I want the upgrade steps to be standardized, so that I don't need to learn how to upgrade, everytime there is a new release.
 - As an developer of managed kubernetes platform - I want to provide an option for my end-user (cluster administrator) an user-interface to easily select the volumes and pools and schedule an upgrade.